Sidhureddi/chatgpt-py-api/ARTICLE.md

 ```
 ## Step 2: Setup environment variables <a name="setup-env"></a>

-First, it's time to setup our environment variables.
+First, it's time to set up our environment variables.
 The TELEGRAM_TOKEN environment variable is used to store the token for our telegram bot.
 This is a long string of letters and numbers that is used to authenticate our bot with the telegram API.
 We need this token to be able to send and receive messages from telegram.

-The CHAT_ID environment variable is used to store a comma-seperated collection of the chat ID's of the chats who are allowed to use our bot.
+The CHAT_ID environment variable is used to store a comma-separated collection of the chat ID's of the chats who are allowed to use our bot.
 The chat_id is a unique identifier for each chat on telegram, and we can use it to only allow certain users to use our bot.
 This way, we can keep our bot private and only allow our friends to use it.

 > NOTE: The CHAT_ID env variable is optional.